 Thanks to the cooperation of hunters and the actions of the Commission, the extended season in January 2019 was a very successful data-gathering effort and TWRA was able to learn a lot about the frequency and distribution of CWD in the affected area.
 With the aid of hunters, processors, and taxidermists TWRA was able to test over 3,100 deer.
 Of these deer, 185 deer were confirmed positive for CWD, with 107 confirmations coming from Fayette County, 77 from Hardeman County, and one from Madison County.
 More is needed to be learned during the 2019-2020 deer season to more fully understand the frequency and distribution of CWD.
 We truly appreciate all the hunter cooperation and feedback received from the extended season and will continue to depend on hunters’ cooperation for gathering data about CWD.

-Through the CWD response efforts, TWRA learned, in addition to Fayette and Hardeman, CWD is present in Madison County bringing the total of CWD-positive counties to three.* It was also determined, in accordance with TWRA’s CWD Management Plan; another 5* southwestern counties are affected since CWD was detected within 10 miles of their borders.
-These five counties include Chester, Haywood, McNairy, Shelby and Tipton Counties and are considered high-risk for CWD.
-Unit CWD now consists of all eight counties mentioned and the deer bag limits and seasons there are tailored to empower hunters to increase the deer harvest to keep the number of diseased deer in the affected area to a minimum, reduce disease rates where possible, and keep CWD from spreading. *In September 2019, a CWD positive deer was found in Tipton County, which was subsequently reclassified from a high-risk county to a positive county.
-In October 2019, a CWD positive deer was found in Madison County within ten miles of Crockett an Gibson counties, causing Crockett and Gibson counties to be classified as high risk counties.
-Currently, there are six CWD high risk counties and four CWD positive counties.
-Wildlife feeding and deer carcass exportation restrictions apply to all 10 counties.
-Unit CWD hunting regulations do not apply to Gibson and Crockett counties.
+Through the CWD response efforts during the 2018-2019 deer season, TWRA learned, in addition to Fayette and Hardeman, CWD was present in Madison County.
+It was also determined, in accordance with TWRA’s CWD Management Plan; another 5 southwestern counties were affected since CWD was detected within 10 miles of their borders.
+These five counties include Chester, Haywood, McNairy, Shelby and Tipton Counties and were considered high-risk for CWD. * The TWRA and the Tennessee Fish and Wildlife Commission (TFWC) created Unit CWD, consisting of these eight counties mentioned.
+Unit CWD deer bag limits and seasons were tailored to empower hunters to increase the deer harvest to keep the number of diseased deer in the affected area to a minimum, reduce disease rates where possible, and keep CWD from spreading.

 There is no one easy solution to the challenge of CWD management.
 Various management techniques have been attempted in other states throughout the years with highly variable results.
 Best management requires long-term sustained effort using the latest science and the continued support and participation by hunters and other deer management stakeholders.
 Impacts of actions taken may not be readily apparent for years, maybe even decades, due to the nature of the disease; therefore it is difficult to predict exactly what the future holds.
 If we look to the lessons learned in some other states, it could be grim as CWD has resulted in significant population declines in mule deer in the western U.S. and there has been a shift in age structures of populations having had the disease for decades.
 CWD is not an impossible situation though.
 Despite the permanence of the disease where it exists, with the support of the affected stakeholders, it can be managed and deer hunting can still be enjoyed.
 Considering the high-quality deer habitat in the Unit CWD, TWRA’s commitment to the best management of CWD, and the responsiveness of hunters thus far, together we can ensure the best management of CWD in Tennessee.
 The easiest ways for you to help out is to hunt Unit CWD and follow the disease management regulations and the best management practices for deer carcass disposal and transport included on this webpage.